'This One I'll Remember The Rest Of My Life': Twin Cities Officer Breaks Up Dueling Eagles

 “It’s one of the perks of the job is that every day is a new day and every call is different than the last, and you never know what you are going to get yourself into.
 And this one I’ll remember the rest of my life as one of the top ones of my career,” Martinson said.

 Martinson said the eagles did not appear to be hurt when they flew away.
-The Raptor Center said sometimes those fights end in serious injuries or even death.MORE NEWS: State, Schools Share Plans For Vaccinating Young Kids Against COVID-19
+The Raptor Center said sometimes those fights end in serious injuries or even death.MORE NEWS: COVID In Minnesota: 35 Deaths, Average Positivity Rate Climbs To 8.4%

 More On WCCO.com: